 So my take away is that first we need to clean out those vents.
 When I had our full-service company, we did a lot of carpet and upholstery cleaning up in Ludington.
 I didn’t jump on the bandwagon when it came to air duct cleaning.
 The HVAC people have furnished their systems with decent filters that under normal circumstances do a fine job.
 Carpet itself acts as a filter for the air.
 I just didn’t see that duct cleaning is all that necessary, unless there is a mold or odor problem in the home.
 But dryer vent cleaning, like chimney cleaning for active fireplaces, is a must-do on the home maintenance list.

 The second thing is using your calendar to remind you to check your smoke alarms each month.
 A 33% failure rate is just an unacceptable risk.
 Finally install an “ABC” fire extinguisher near the entrance of the laundry room.
 Remember you need the type that handles electrical (C) as well as Trash, wood, paper (A) and liquids (B).

 I am going to be training my people to provide clothes dryer vent cleaning.
-The cost is going to be $90.00.
-Until such time call me directly and I will come do this for you myself.
+The cost is going to be $160.00 for most homes.